mcrutherford/GoLinksProject/README.md

 that aggregates GitHub user repository statistics, with the ability to filter out forked repositories.

-This code should be easily extensible to add other features with relative ease, and will only require minor alterations if the GitHub API changes.
+This code is easily extensible to add other features with relative ease, and will only require minor alterations if the GitHub API changes.

 ## Installation